 PhD Philosophy (Exeter); Philosophy and Ethics of Mental Health MA (Warwick); Clinical and Counselling Psychology MA; Work and Organisational Psychology MA; Minor English Language and Literature; Psychology BA (Sofia University “St Kliment Ohridski”)

 I study connection and disconnection.
-How people, organisations, evidence and theories connect, break boundaries, complement each other, resolve contradictions, and come together – or not.
+How people, organisations, evidence and theories connect, set boundaries, complement each other, resolve contradictions, and come together – or not.
 The fields vary – psychology, philosophy, health services research, end of life care, health research methodology, health information technology studies.